angband/angband/lib/readme.txt

 The "lib/help" directory contains the "online help" files.

 This directory is used to search for normal "online help" files.

-=== Directory "lib/info" ===

-The "lib/info" directory contains the "online spoiler" files.

-This directory is used to search for any "online help" file that cannot be found in the "lib/help" directory.

-This directory is empty by default.
-Many people use this directory for "online spoiler files", many of which are available.

-Note that the default "help.hlp" file allows the "9" key to access a help file called "spoiler.hlp", and allows the "0" key to access "user.hlp".

-These special help files can thus be placed in the user's own "info" directory to allow the on line help to access his files.

 === Directory "lib/save" ===